Lois Fowler

+Early life

+Lois Ellen Moffatt, the daughter of James and Gladys Moffatt, grew up in Carroll, Manitoba.
+The family moved to Brandon in 1968.

 Curling career

-Fowler is a four-time Manitoba provincial champion, winning titles in 1993, 1996, 1998 and 2004.
+Fowler was a four-time Manitoba provincial champion, winning titles in 1993, 1996, 1998 and 2004.
 In 1993, she was the third on the Maureen Bonar rink.
 At the 1993 Scott Tournament of Hearts, Canada's national women's curling championship, the team, representing Manitoba (and playing on home ice in her hometown of Brandon), finished the round robin with an 8-3 record in second place.
 They won their semi-final match against Ontario, but lost in the final to Saskatchewan's Sandra Peterson (Schmirler) rink.

 In 1996, Fowler was throwing lead stones for the Bonar rink.
 The team finished the round robin of the 1996 Scott Tournament of Hearts with a 6-5 record, in a six-way tie for fourth place.
 The team won their first tie breaker match against Nova Scotia, but lost in their second tiebreaker match against their fellow Manitoba rink of Connie Laliberte, who was representing Team Canada.
 This eliminated Manitoba from the tournament.
 Fowler would skip her own rink at the 1998 Scott Tournament of Hearts.
-She would lead her team of Betty Couling, Sharon Fowler and Jocelyn Beever to a 4-7 record, missing the playoffs.
+She would lead her team of Betty Couling, Sharon Fowler, and Jocelyn Beever to a 4-7 record, missing the playoffs.
 Fowler would again skip Manitoba at the 2004 Scott Tournament of Hearts.
 Her team there consisted of Gerri Cooke, Bonar and Lana Hunter.
 There, she led Manitoba to a 7-4 round robin record, tied for fourth place with Saskatchewan's Sherry Anderson rink.
 The team beat Saskatchewan in the tiebreaker, but lost to Quebec's Marie-France Larouche rink in the 3 vs. 4 page playoff game.